Taunting a street: The case of the moving car infuriating Flaxmere

-A rogue, battered car sitting on a Hastings street is riling residents, because it keeps moving just before it's set to be towed.
+A rogue, battered car on a Hastings street is riling residents, because it keeps moving just before it's due to be towed.

-Since late last year, the black Ford Laser has been working its way around Ayr St. It shifts its position slightly every seven days.
+Since late last year, the black Ford Laser has been working its way around Ayr St. It has been moved short distances every seven days.

-Hastings District Council's bylaws require proof that a car has been genuinely abandoned before it is allowed to tow or remove it.
+Hastings District Council's bylaws required proof a car had been genuinely abandoned before it was allowed to tow or remove it.

 A resident, who did not wish to be named, said the car has not been registered for more than 12 months, didn't have a warrant of fitness and was unroadworthy with a smashed front windscreen.

-He said he had contacted the female owner, who told him she lives on Lorne Cres and there was nowhere for her to park the car.
+He said he had contacted the female owner, who told him she lived on Lorne Cres and there was nowhere for her to park the car.

 "Lorne Cres is around about seven times the length of Ayr St and it sounds absolutely ludicrous to me that she can't find a park.